Rachael has been interested in many aspects of Japanese culture for a long time and hopes other people can learn her

 Aside from Gendo, Ritsuko and Misato are the main adult characters in Neon Genesis Evangelion.
-They've known each other for a long time, but don't get along that well.
-There's a lot of catty back and forth between them.
-Especially when they're first introduced.
-Ritsuko nags Misato about responsibility, her apartment being messy, and how she only eats cheap instant noodles.
+They've known each other for a long time, but they don't get along that well.
+There's a lot of catty back and forth between them, especially when they're first introduced.
+For example, Ritsuko nags Misato about responsibility, her apartment being messy, and how she only eats cheap instant noodles.

 Ritsuko is the sensible adult, and Misato is a foolish woman-child, right?
 Well, not entirely.
 As the series progresses, Misato becomes more responsible, stepping up to try to be a mother figure to Shinji more.
 At the same time, Ritsuko becomes increasingly unhinged, and she basically goes yandere (love-crazy) for Gendo.
 While she starts out seeming cool, competent, and in control of her emotions, she slowly melts down and loses this control.